ReflectiveEarth/reflective-seasons/CONTRIBUTING.md

 like the following:

 ```
-origin  git@github.com:{your-user-name}/reflective-potential.git (fetch)
+origin  git@github.com:{your-user-name}/reflective-seasons.git (fetch)
-origin  git@github.com:{your-user-name}/reflective-potential.git (push)
+origin  git@github.com:{your-user-name}/reflective-seasons.git (push)
-upstream  git://github.com/reflectiveearth/reflective-potential.git (fetch)
+upstream  git://github.com/reflectiveearth/reflective-seasons.git (fetch)
-upstream  git://github.com/reflectiveearth/reflective-potential.git (push)
+upstream  git://github.com/reflectiveearth/reflective-seasons.git (push)
 ```

-Now you have pushed your code to your fork of reflective-potential on GitHub, but it is not yet a part of the main reflective-potential project.
+Now you have pushed your code to your fork of reflective-seasons on GitHub, but it is not yet a part of the main reflective-seasons project.
 For that to happen, a pull request needs to be submitted on GitHub.

 ### Make a pull request